-On May 7, 2019, Governor Jay Inslee signed into law the Clean Energy Transformation Act (CETA) (SB 5116, 2019), which commits Washington to an electricity supply free of greenhouse gas emissions by 2045.
-Clean electricity will allow Washington residents and businesses to power their buildings and homes, vehicles, and appliances with carbon free resources, such as wind and solar.
-Reducing fossil fuel use will improve the health of communities, grow the economy, create family-sustaining jobs, and enable the state to achieve its long-term climate goals.
+On May 7, 2019, Governor Jay Inslee signed the Clean Energy Transformation Act (CETA) (SB 5116, 2019) into law, which commits Washington to an electricity supply free of greenhouse gas emissions by 2045.
+Clean electricity will allow Washington residents and businesses to power their buildings, homes, vehicles and appliances with carbon-free resources such as wind and solar.
+Reducing fossil-fuel use will improve the health of communities, grow the economy, create family-sustaining jobs, and enable the state to achieve its long-term climate goals.

 The law provides safeguards to maintain affordable rates and reliable service.
 It also requires an equitable distribution of the benefits from the transition to clean energy for all utility customers and adds and expands energy assistance programs for low-income customers.
 Commerce is a key leader in implementing this law.
-Working with utilities, other state agencies and multiple stakeholders, Commerce will develop rules, develop reporting procedures and conduct regular assessments to ensure success.
+Working with utilities, other state agencies and multiple stakeholders, Commerce develops rules and reporting procedures and conducts regular assessments to ensure success.

 Resources

 CETA requires that equity considerations become an explicit part of utility planning.
-Utilities must assess the potential impacts of their decisions on two communities: vulnerable populations and highly impacted communities.
-Vulnerable populations are communities that experience a disproportionate cumulative risk from environmental burdens due to socioeconomic and biological factors that are identified by utilities in conjunction with public input.
-Highly impacted communities are geographic communities, impacted by fossil fuels and climate change and identified by the Washington State Department of Health’s Environmental Health Disparities Map.
+Utilities are required to assess the potential impacts of their decisions on two communities: vulnerable populations and highly impacted communities.
+Vulnerable populations are communities that experience a disproportionate risk from environmental burdens due to socioeconomic and biological factors that are identified by utilities in conjunction with public input.
+Highly impacted communities are geographic communities, impacted by fossil fuels and climate change and identified by the Washington State Department of Health’s Environmental Health Disparities Map or communities located at least partially on tribal land.

 Utilities must provide a public process for receiving feedback on their plans and a description of how public comments were reflected in their governing board or commission-approved plans.
 Utilities must also improve energy assistance programs for low-income households by designing programs that lower the energy burden.